-Following World War I the United States made the strategic decision to invest in complex, large scale scientific facilities to ensure America’s leadership role in science.
+In response to national security challenges of the first World Wars the United States made the strategic decision to invest in complex, large scale scientific facilities to ensure America’s leadership role in fundamental science.
 These include particle and nuclear physics accelerators, synchrotron light sources, neutron scattering facilities, supercomputers and high-speed computer networks, nanoscale science research centers, genome sequencing facilities, and advanced resources in imaging and analysis for biological and environmental systems.
 These assets are made available to scientists to nurture discoveries that support our national security and improve humanity.

 Over the last 70+ years this crucial network of “User Research Facilities” have become sources of fundamental discoveries that shape the path of science for the world.